crablab/dissertation/reports/final_report/final_report.md

 As previously discussed the GDPR applies within the UK and contains specific provision for what it calls "Special category Data".
 This is "personal data which the GDPR says is more sensitive, and so needs more protection." [@gov.uk_guide_nodate] and includes "biometric" data which traditionally has been used to refer to specific human characteristics (such as retina data) however could arguably be applied to specific characteristics of a device a user owns; in the same way that an IP address is considered Personally Identifiable Information.[@noauthor_eur-lex_nodate]

 In an increasingly digital world where the resources exist to store large volumes of data for an indeterminate period and carry out increasingly accurate machine learning and modelling, the practice of trying to uniquely identify a user across the internet by their browser fingerprint is concerning.
 Not only does this allow private corporations another alarming way to build up data profiles of citizens, without their knowledge, but nation state actors can also use this highly targeted and specific data to track down individuals and groups.
 Law enforcement have long argued this kind of unique identifier allows them to catch criminals - but at what level of accuracy and at what cost to individual liberties and freedoms?
 It is easy to dismiss these concerns as "fanatical" or "out of touch with reality" whilst we live in a society where freedom of speech is championed and the rights of an individual protected.
-As the Metropolitan Police Service in London begin their rollout of facial recognition technology, it is clear this issue will continue to be debated in various forms for a while to come. @guardian
+As the Metropolitan Police Service in London begin their rollout of facial recognition technology, it is clear this issue will continue to be debated in various forms for a while to come. @police_uk_2018 @kaltheuner_facial_2020